pystardust/ytfzf/README.md

 ```
 Usage: ytfzf <search query>
      -h                    Show this help text
-     -D  <search query>    Use dmenu instad of fzf
+     -D                    Use dmenu instad of fzf
                            warning: doesn't work as smooth as fzf
      -H                    Choose from history
      -x                    Delete history